StevenOosterbeek/slidevs.js/README.md

 A Slidevs project folder should contain as least a main-layout.html, styling.css, and a slides folder.
 Within this slides folder you can add each slide as a individual html file, where you should number them as following: *slide-1.html*, *slide-2.html* and so on.
 You can also add scripts and images to your Slidevs, by simply adding a scripts folder and images folder to your project.

 #### The main layout
 This is the .html file where your slides are being concatenated in.
-Your main layout should at least look like following.
+Your main layout should at least look like:

 ```html
 <!doctype html>